 Clarity

 Refers to the number of visible imperfections or ‘inclusions’ in a diamond.
 These can be tiny fractures or minerals trapped within the stone.
 When viewed through a ‘loupe’ – the 10x magnifying tool jewellers use to look at diamonds – they may appear like minute clouds, crystals or feathers.
 The size and position of inclusions in a diamond are important in terms of its value.
-If they are at the side they may be hidden by the mount and may have little effect on the stone’s beauty or brilliance.
-If they are at the top or in the middle of the diamond however they may impact upon the light dispersion and make the diamond less brilliant and less desirable.
+If they are at the side they may be hidden by the mount and have little effect on the stone’s beauty or brilliance.
+If they are at the top or in the middle of the diamond however they may impact upon the ability of light to pass through the stone and make it less brilliant and less desirable.

 Clarity is graded on a scale from Flawless (FL) to Included (I).
 The grading is as follows: